10 Best Field Hockey Gloves

 Fingerless vs. Full-Finger Coverage

 One of the first decisions to make is whether you want a fingerless or full-finger glove.
 Fingerless models, often labeled as Touch or Anatomic styles, leave the fingers exposed to maximize direct contact with the stick.
 Many experienced players prefer this design because it preserves tactile feedback and makes it easier to adjust grip pressure on the fly.
-Full-finger gloves, on the other hand, add a layer of protection across the knuckles and fingertips.
+Full-finger gloves add a layer of protection across the knuckles and fingertips.
 These are worth considering if you play in competitive leagues with heavy tackling, if you are transitioning from ice or street hockey, or if you simply want extra coverage during defensive drills.
 Some manufacturers offer half-finger variants that attempt to split the difference, covering part of the finger while leaving the tips free.

 Grip and Palm Materials